lanzoninicola/dioni-mara-website/README.md

 - [ ] Cloudflare for DNS and CDN
 - [ ] Add a blog
 - [ ] From my social section (show the last 3 posts from instagram)
+- [ ] Using SQL LITE to store images

 ## Nice to have but not necessary